chaskiq/ex-marcel/README.md

 Marcel generates MIME lookup tables with `bundle exec rake tables_ex`.
 MIME types are seeded from data found in `data/*.xml`.
 Custom MIMEs may be added to `data/custom.xml`, while overrides to the standard MIME database may be added to `lib/mime_type/definitions.rb`.

-> The code used for generating this files is a modified version of the ruby rake task, so you will need ruby for this
+> The code used for generating this files is a slightly modified version of the ruby rake task, so you will need ruby for this, to run it do:

  > bundle install
  > bundle exec rake tables_ex

-Marcel follows the same contributing guidelines as [rails/rails](https://github.com/rails/rails#contributing).

 ## Testing